shreyabhatt28/shreyabhatt28/readme.md

 # Hi there, I am Shreya Bhatt

 ```
 I'm  a 2nd year student pursuing B.Tech in IT.
-I'm interested in UI designing and am currently learning.
+I'm interested in UI designing and am exploring various softwares.
 ```

 ## Currently Learning